bramappelt/pytorch/README.md

 # Pytorch
-Investigate runtimes using a cpu and a gpu as training devices
+Investigate runtimes using a cpu and a gpu as training devices.

 The code is adapted from [the pytorch tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) and answers the following question: